-The types of evidence may include written work, small projects, performance review information, workplace observations, case studies, learning record entries, development plan content, emails, customer comments etc. There are likely to be several types of evidence within a portfolio, designed so that they collectively demonstrate that the apprentice has learned and synoptically applied the complete knowledge, skills and behaviours of the Standard.
+The types of evidence may include written work, small projects, performance review information, workplace observations, case studies, learning journal entries, development plan content, emails, customer comments etc. There are likely to be several types of evidence within a portfolio, designed so that they collectively demonstrate that the apprentice has learned and applied the complete knowledge, skills and behaviours of the Standard.
 The Portfolio will cover the majority of the standard.
 Wherever possible, this will be an e-portfolio or other electronic platform.
-The structure of the Portfolio will be included in the Assessment Tools.
+The structure of the portfolio will be included in the Assessment Tools.

-The Portfolio will initially be reviewed by the employer and Training Provider using an assessment template that will be contained within the Assessment Tools.
+The Portfolio will initially be reviewed by the Employer and Training Provider using an assessment template that will be contained within the Assessment Tools.
 When they are agreed that the apprentice has met or is clearly on track to meet the pass criteria for the Standard, the Portfolio will be sent to the Assessment Organisation for a fully independent assessment.
-The employer will also provide their rationale for the grade which may include additional information from in house performance management of the apprentice, based on a template that will be included in the Assessment Tools - this will be factored into the decision on the grade by the Assessment Organisation.